dancsecs/gotomd/README.md

 - gotomd::file::./relativeDirectory/fName

     Include the specified file in a code block.

+- gotomd::run::./relativeDirectory [args ...]

+    Have go run the package (assumes main) in the specified directory passing the arguments as listed.

 When expanded in the target file the content will be framed by similar comments prefixed with 'Bgn' and 'End' as: